Life Insurance with Convulsions, Seizures and/or Epilepsy.

 What “rate” can I qualify for?

-If you are someone who has been diagnosed with Epilepsy or has suffered from a previous seizure or convulsion but currently seem to have these “conditions” under control, it’s possible that you may be able to qualify for a Standard or “Better” rate.
+If you are someone diagnosed with Epilepsy or has suffered from a previous seizure or convulsion but currently seems to have these “conditions” under control, you may qualify for a Standard or “Better” rate.
 Meaning that you may even be able to qualify for a Preferred rate.

 The only problem is…